home - Electricity

 Fine marmorino is suitable for achieving a smooth polished surface with a glossy effect and a noticeable play of light and shade.

-Suitable for modern and traditional interiors, recommended for use in low traffic areas such as bathrooms, kitchens, stairs, corridors or bedrooms and should be treated with the same care as wood or soft stone floors.
+Suitable for modern and traditional interiors, recommended for use in low traffic areas such as bathrooms, kitchens, stairs, corridors or bedrooms, and should be treated with the same care as wood or soft stone floors.

 Shiny